gcappon/replay-bg/README.md

 - `CR`: (optional, default: `nan`) the carbohydrate-to-insulin ratio of the patient in g/U to be used by the integrated decision support system;
 - `CF`: (optional, default: nan) the correction factor of the patient in mg/dl/U to be used by the integrated decision support system;
 - `enableHypoTreatments`: (optional, default: `0`) a numerical flag that specifies whether to enable hypotreatments during the replay of a given scenario.
 Can be `0` or `1`.
 Can be set only when ReplayBG is used in `'replay'` mode;
 - `hypoTreatmentsHandler`: (optional, default: `'adaHypoTreatmentsHandler'`) a vector of characters that specifies the name of the function handler that implements an hypotreatment strategy during the replay of a given scenario.
 The function must have 2 outputs, i.e., the hypotreatments carbohydrates intake (g/min) and the `dss` structure (see section "Use case 2: Test an hypotreatment strategy with ReplayBG" below).
-The function must have 8 inputs, i.e., `G` (mg/dl) a glucose vector as long the simulation length containing all the simulated glucose concentrations up to timeIndex.
-The other values are nan, `CHO` (g/min) a vector that contains the CHO intakes input for the whole replay simulation, `hypotreatments` (g/min) a vector that contains the hypotreatments intakes input for the whole replay simulation (will be also populated by ReplayBG during the simulation if one or more hypotreatment is given by the function itself), `bolus` (U/min) a vector that contains the bolus insulin input for the whole replay simulation, `basal` (U/min) a vector that contains the basal insulin input for the whole replay simulation, `time` (datetime) a vector that contains the time instants of current replay simulation, `timeIndex` is a number that defines the current time instant in the replay simulation and the `dss` structure.
+The function must have 8 inputs, i.e., `G` (mg/dl) a glucose vector as long the simulation length containing all the simulated glucose concentrations up to timeIndex (the other values are nan), `CHO` (g/min) a vector that contains the CHO intakes input for the whole replay simulation, `hypotreatments` (g/min) a vector that contains the hypotreatments intakes input for the whole replay simulation (will be also populated by ReplayBG during the simulation if one or more hypotreatment is given by the function itself), `bolus` (U/min) a vector that contains the bolus insulin input for the whole replay simulation, `basal` (U/min) a vector that contains the basal insulin input for the whole replay simulation, `time` (datetime) a vector that contains the time instants of current replay simulation, `timeIndex` is a number that defines the current time instant in the replay simulation and the `dss` structure.
 Vectors contain one value for each integration step.
 The default policy implemented by the `adaHypoTreatmentsHandler` function is "take an hypotreatment of 10 g every 15 minutes while in hypoglycemia";
 - `enableCorrectionBoluses`: (optional, default: `0`) a numerical flag that specifies whether to enable correction boluses during the replay of a  given scenario.
 Can be `0` or `1`.
 Can be set only when ReplayBG is used in `'replay'` mode;
 - `correctionBolusesHandler`: (optional, default: `'correctsAbove250Handler'`) a vector of characters that specifies the name of the function handler that implements a corrective bolusing strategy during the replay of a given scenario.
 The function must have 2 output, i.e., the correction insulin bolus (U/min) and the `dss` structure (see section "Use case 3: Test a corrective bolusing strategy with ReplayBG" below).
-The function must have 7 inputs, i.e., `G` (mg/dl) a glucose vector as long the simulation length containing all the simulated glucose concentrations up to timeIndex.
-The other values are nan, `CHO' (g/min) a vector that contains the CHO intakes input for the whole replay simulation, `bolus` (U/min) a vector that contains the bolus insulin input for the whole replay simulation, `basal` (U/min) a vector that contains the basal insulin input for the whole replay simulation, `'time'` (datetime) a vector that contains the time instants of current replay simulation, `timeIndex` is a number that defines the current time instant in the replay simulation and the `dss` structure.
+The function must have 7 inputs, i.e., `G` (mg/dl) a glucose vector as long the simulation length containing all the simulated glucose concentrations up to timeIndex (the other values are nan), `CHO' (g/min) a vector that contains the CHO intakes input for the whole replay simulation, `bolus` (U/min) a vector that contains the bolus insulin input for the whole replay simulation, `basal` (U/min) a vector that contains the basal insulin input for the whole replay simulation, `'time'` (datetime) a vector that contains the time instants of current replay simulation, `timeIndex` is a number that defines the current time instant in the replay simulation and the `dss` structure.
 Vectors contain one value for each integration step.
 The default policy implemented by the `correctsAbove250Handler` function is "take a corrective bolus of 1 U every 1 hour while above 250 mg/dl";
 - `hypoTreatmentsHandlerParams`: (optional, default: `[]`) a structure that contains the parameters to pass to the `hypoTreatmentsHandler` function (see section "Use case 2: Test an hypotreatment strategy with ReplayBG" below).
 It also serves as memory area for the `hypoTreatmentsHandler` function;
 - `correctionBolusesHandlerParams`: (optional, default: `[]`) a structure that contains the parameters to pass to the `correctionBolusesHandler` function (see section "Use case 3: Test a corrective bolusing strategy with ReplayBG" below).
 It also serves as memory area for the `correctionBolusesHandler` function;
 - `seed`: (optional, default: `randi([1 1048576])`) an integer that specifies the random seed.
 For reproducibility;